galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-function/tutorial.md

 The expand module is the first analysis step in the metaQuantome analysis workflow, and can be run to analyze differently expressed functions in the samples.
 In function mode, the following information is required apart from metaQuantome databases and samples file:
 - The name of the peptide column in the functional annotation file (` peptide`)
-- The name of the functional annotation column in the functional annotation file.(`go_term`)
+- The name of the functional annotation column in the functional annotation file (`go_term`)
 - The name of the peptide column in the Intensity file (`peptide`)

 > ### {% icon hands_on %} Hands-on: Run metaQuantome expand